Brahmotsavam (film): Plot

-Chantibabu, a well established paint business entrepreneur and well-respected persona in family and society, lives in Vijayawada with his wife Mahalakshmi and son Babu, a friendly and charming bachelor who looks after his father's business.
+Chantibabu, a well established paint business entrepreneur and well-respected persona in family and society, lives in Vijayawada with his wife Mahalakshmi and son Ganesh Babu, a friendly and charming bachelor who looks after his father's business.
 His younger daughter lives in London with her husband.
 Mahalakshmi's four stepbrothers run the business with Chantibabu.
 Although their families live in different houses, they celebrate every occasion together.

-Peddabbai, Mahalakshmi's eldest stepbrother, is envious about his brother-in-law's fame as his father lends Chantibabu ₹400 for his business establishment.
+Peddabbai, Ramachandra Prasad, Mahalakshmi's eldest stepbrother, is envious about his brother-in-law's fame as his father lends Chantibabu ₹400 for his business establishment.
 Everyone confers the credit to Chantibabu.
 Peddabbai stays separate from the crowd and celebration.
 His wife Rajyalakshmi suggests marrying their daughter to Babu to reduce his pain.
 Peddabbai struggles on how to put this idea in front of his brother-in-law.
 Chantibabu learns of his intentions and decides to speak with Babu.

 Kasi Annapurna, a free-spirited NRI from Australia arrives in India.
 Her father was a friend to Chantibabu and drops her at their home.
 Babu and Kasi develop feelings for each other but differ on the idea of living with family as Kasi loves to live more individually and wants to explore more in life.
 The family goes on a tour to Ooty, where Kasi expresses her thoughts to Babu, and they decide to break up.
 Before bidding goodbye, the two kiss.
 Peddabbai then leaves Ooty.
 This worries Chantibabu, so he calls everyone home to settle down the disturbances.
 Peddabbai bursts out on Chantibabu and asks to leave him and his family.
 Saddened, Chantibabu dies.

 Babu's sister's friend from London, visits the family while on her way to Brahmotsavam.
 Babu tries to rebuild the relation with Peddabbai, which does not work.
 He leaves for a road trip with her.
 He meets, interacts, and shares experiences with his distant relatives of seven generations.
 In the due course, Babu and his sister's friend get closer and meet Peddabbai, who is now a big shot.
 Pranitha is about to get hooked with a minister's son.
 Peddabbai willingly does this to show off but wants Babu to be his son-in-law.
 Peddabbai asks her to leave Babu for the sake of his daughter.
 Respecting his words, she leaves for Brahmotsavam, kissing Babu tearfully.
-Peddabbai decides to go after the minister's son alliance.
+Peddabbai, & Ramachandra Prasad decides to go after the minister's son alliance.
 He holds a grand wedding and does not invite Babu and Mahalakshmi.